BrianLDev/100-days-of-code/log.md

   - Updated stats for the day as usual

 **Thoughts:**
-As rumors spread in both directions for Covid-19, it's dying out / a second wave is coming, I wanted to dig in and see what's really going on.
+As rumors spread in both directions for Covid-19 (it's dying out / a second wave is coming) I wanted to dig in and see what's really going on.
 In order to isolate which countries, states, and counties are seeing a new wave of cases, I needed to calculate the daily % change, and then smooth it with a weighted average.
 The EWMA is better than a simple MA since it weighs recent data heavier.

 From there, I was able to isolate the hot / cold spots and some interesting info popped up:
 - Countries near the equator seem to be getting hit especially hard right now (Brazil, Chile, Central Africa, etc) which is interesting because Covid-19 supposedly is destroyed quickly in sunlight.
 Is this a different strain?